dbartholomae/lambda-middleware/packages/json-serializer/README.md

 A middleware for AWS http lambda functions to serialize JSON responses, including correct status codes and content-header.

+Please note that this middleware just uses `JSON.stringify` for serialization and therefore does **not** strip any serializable content.
+Please act as if any data your handler returns could end up on the client side and take care of appropriate whitelisting in the handler or a different middleware!

 ## Lambda middleware

 This middleware is part of the [lambda middleware series](https://dbartholomae.github.io/lambda-middleware/).
 It can be used independently.